What if I told you that there was a secret alternative to those expensive hop-on, hop-off Berlin sightseeing buses?

 Further north you’ll find the island’s famous museums, including the Pergamon Museum, Bode-Museum, Neues Museum, Alte Nationalgalerie and Altes Museum.
 If you want to visit even one museum, purchase the €18 pass for all five museums – it’s the most economical option that allows you to hit all of the highlights, from Nefertiti’s Bust (in the Altes Museum) to the Ishtar Gate (in the Pergamon Museum).

 From here, you’re only a ten-minute walk away from my favorite hotel in Berlin, Casa Camper.
 Seriously, I can’t say enough about the amazing location of this boutique hotel, and since it has a 24-hour complimentary snack bar this would be a great time take a break from all this Berlin sightseeing over a sandwich, salad or cappuccino.
-Okay, or a bowl of M&Ms.
+Okay, or a bowl of M&Ms. This is the perfect place to take a break from your Berlin city tour.

-Berlin Bus 100 Stop – Mariankirche
+Bus 100 Berlin Stop – Mariankirche

 You’ve reached the second-last stop on your secret €3 Berlin sightseeing tour!